 Current Uses of the Kenhill Center

 The City's Youth Services Bureau continues to serve the community through family counseling and outreach activities at the Kenhill Center.
-The City TV Studio provides opportunities for Bowie residents to produce television shows for the Bowie public access channel.
+The City of Bowie Television Studio provides opportunities for Bowie residents to produce television shows for the Bowie public access channel.

 While community groups could always hold evening meetings and activities in the building, with the opening of the new City Hall, there are now more rooms and more hours available for community use at the Kenhill Center.

-In addition, since 2013, community groups have been welcomed as tenants in the building.
+Since 2013, community groups have been welcomed as tenants in the building.
 Currently offices for the Change of Heart Outreach Ministries, Bowie Boys and Girls Club, Will to Win, the Bowie Community Media Corporation, Unity Center of Light, the Greater Bowie Chamber of Commerce, and the Business Service Center are housed in the building.
-COMCAST also maintains an office within the building for customer service.
+COMCAST also maintains a Customer Service Office in the building.

 For information about reserving space at the Kenill Center for community groups or for leasing information for nonprofits, please visit the links to the left.